 Homework – 10% of final grade

 Classwork – 40% of final grade

 Effort & Cooperation – 10% of final grade

-There will be opportunities throughout the year for students to receive specific feedback regarding their cumulative grade, specifically at the reporting periods (every 5 weeks).
+Progress reports are sent out every 5 weeks.
+I can also email a grade report, just please email me with the request.
 I do not assign grades on the spot.
 Please see the “Criteria for Marks” page for an explanation of L.A.U.S.D.’s grading policy.
 (Attached in a Microsoft Word Document at the bottom of the page.)

 I can also email a grade report to you whenever you'd like, just please email me with the request.